 Walter Rosenblum Explained

-Walter A. Rosenblum (1919–2006) was an American photographer.
-He photographed the World War II D-Day landing at Normandy in 1944.
-He was the first Allied photographer to enter the liberated Dachau concentration camp.[1]
-He received several military decorations including a Purple Heart.
-His photography is on display in museums around the world.[2]
+Walter A. Rosenblum (1919–2006) was an American photographer whose work spanned the decades from 1938-1980.
+He photographed the World War II D-Day landing at Normandy in 1944, fought through France and Germany, and He the among the first Allied photographers to enter the liberated Dachau concentration camp.[1]
+One of the most highly decorated U.S. Army Signal Corps combat cameramen, Rosenblum received military decorations including a Silver Star, Bronze Star, Purple Heart, Presidential Unit Citation, 4 Battle Stars and an Arrowhead Device.
+His photography is in collections of museums around the world.[2]

 Biography